 Paragraph 2 of CMM 2023-01 on the vessel registry, though there was not agreement from all Members on adding this to the list of obligations.

 Considering that some CMMs may become effective before others, the paragraph numbers and contents may change following decisions at the Commission meeting.
-The TCC agreed that the final review of obligations to be assessed should occur at the Commission meeting.
+The TCC agreed that the final review of obligations to be assessed under Annex 2 of the CMS CMM should occur at the Commission meeting.

-The TCC adopted the Provisional Compliance Monitoring Report and reviewed the TCC Chair’s Executive Summary.
+The TCC adopted the Provisional Compliance Monitoring Report including the Executive Summary.

-Recommendation: That the Commission consider the Provisional Compliance Monitoring Report adopted by the TCC, along with the attached Executive Summary containing recommendations for improving the compliance assessment process in future years.
+Recommendation: That the Commission consider the Provisional Compliance Monitoring Report adopted by the TCC, along with the attached Executive Summary.

 Recommendation: That the Commission consider the TCC’s list of obligations for consideration for the Compliance Monitoring Scheme in 2025.